 Emotional, physical, and mental woes may be alleviated with the assistance of animal therapy.
-For many, their own household pet is a certified therapy animal that has been trained to assist ill and disabled individuals.
+For many, their own household pet offers comfort.
 In addition, many treatment facilities, hospitals, and third-party networks now offer therapy pets, and more insurance carriers are covering these services every day.

 Traditionally, equine-assisted therapy started as a way to help individuals with physical disabilities by training them to ride the horses, but today, the focus is on building relationships with the horses on the ground.
 Obviously, they are far larger and can be more temperamental than a house pet, like a dog.
 For this reason, there is a great amount of trust involved in building a relationship with a horse.
-Many addicts enter treatment with a predisposal to mistrusting others.
-The addiction lifestyle is generally filled with weak peer relationships and betrayals that often make substance abusers feel like they can’t trust anyone anymore.
+Many addicted people enter treatment with a predisposal to mistrusting others.
+The addiction lifestyle is generally filled with weak peer relationships and betrayals that often make these individuals feel like they can’t trust anyone anymore.

 Many professionals in the addiction treatment field feel horses are superior for use in animal therapy due to their human-like instincts and reactions.
 In fact, many feel that people and horses are quite similar and relate to one another easily.
 The cause and effect of relationships with animals is rather simple; if you are kind and loving to an animal, it will be kind and loving in return.
 In addition to building trust, working with horses requires self-discipline, an aptitude for problem-solving, and good communication skills.
 Those who lack these qualities are the perfect candidates for equine-assisted therapy, because it will teach them these skills in a way that is subtle and enjoyable.

-Aside from dogs and horses, cats are sometimes used for pet therapy purposes, too.
 Animal-assisted therapy has even made its way into the prison population in recent years.
 In Wisconsin, a canine training program showed promise for prison inmates.
 While the rate at which convicted criminals become repeat offenders in America holds steady at around 60 percent, none of the 68 inmates who were dog trainers in the Wisconsin program had re-entered prison at the time of a follow-up survey.3

 Interaction with animals has been proven to reduce stress and levels of depression.
-In one study of bereaved pet owners, strong attachment to a pet was linked to lower levels of depression whenever few confidants were present.
-Furthermore, learning to care for pets often instills a strong sense of self-worth in recovering addicts who may be struggling with issues of low self-esteem.
+In one study of bereaved pet owners, strong attachment to a pet was linked to lower levels of depression whenever few confidants were present.5 Furthermore, caring for pets often instills a strong sense of self-worth in recovering addicted people who struggle with issues of low self-esteem.

-Many substance abusers are uncomfortable around other people who don’t abuse drugs or alcohol.
-Others have difficulty engaging in any sort of social interaction due to a timid personality or mental illness.
-Many mental health disorders can affect a person’s capacity to process social cues and engage in conversation with others, such as borderline personality disorder and anxiety-based disorders.
-Interacting with animals present is often easier for these individuals, as the animal may help to alleviate stress or anxiety that is linked to social interactions.
+Many mental health conditions can affect a person’s capacity to process social cues and engage in conversation with others.
+Interacting while animals are present is often easier for these individuals, as the animal may help alleviate any stress or anxiety that is linked to social interactions.

 Can Animal Therapy Treat Co-Occurring Disorders?

-While some recovering individuals may not necessarily have full-blown mental health disorders, they might suffer with feelings of failure and loneliness when they have hit rock bottom and decide to seek help.
-The unconditional love and affection that pets provide can be a real lifesaver for distraught addicts in their time of need.
+The unconditional love and affection that pets provide can be a real lifesaver for distraught individuals in their time of need.
 Rates of anxiety and loneliness dropped by 60 percent among 55 participating students after they received canine therapy.8

 Pet therapy can start on day one of your substance abuse treatment experience.
 You may find yourself struggling with a myriad of symptoms during detox, including but not limited to: